Tuhis/vanilla-spigot/README.md

-# Spigot Minecraft server Docker image
+# Dockerized Spigot Minecraft server
-This repository contains Dockerfile to build working Docker container with [Spigot Minecraft server](https://www.spigotmc.org/).

-This README.md is (and will be) incomplete.

-As this Docker image is made to fulfill my own interests, it includes a couple of quality-of-life plugins.
-Please check plugins folder.

-For plugin and server configuration please see start.sh and figure it out by yourself.
+Dockerized [Spigot Minecraft server](https://www.spigotmc.org/) with minimum amount of plugins.

+## Plugins
+Aim is to have a minimum amount of plugins included in the standard build.
+Currently always included plugins are:
+- Dynmap
+- Harbor
+- ServerLogin with GUI

+Plugins can be configured, documentation will be updated at some point.

+## Server configuration
+Can be done, documentation is to be done.